Deep learning and American options via free boundary framework: Experiment and Discussion

+Moreover, we observed that combining the Adam optimizer and sigmoid activation function with exponential learning rate decay minimizes our loss function more efficiently.
+For the Adam optimizer, the following parameters were used $\beta_1 = 0.99$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$.
+It is important to mention, and as we will also see in the next subsection, that a slight change in $\beta_1$ greatly impacts the minimization of the loss function.
+The exponential learning rate decay ensures that the minimization of our loss function is consistent, especially after large training steps have been carried out.
+For the exponential learning rate decay, we used the decay step of 2000 and the decay rate of 0.85, which entails decaying every 2000 steps with a decay rate of 0.85.\\

+In our first experiment, we verify the solution accuracy of the early exercise boundary and its first derivative obtained from our proposed DNN method when $\tau =T$ using the parameters in Table \ref{OptionVa}.
+The results are compared with the one obtained from the sixth-order compact finite difference scheme with third-order Runge-Kutta adaptive time stepping and free boundary improvement \cite{Nwankwo}.
+For the sixth order compact scheme, we use a step size of $h=0.005$.
+The results are display in Tables \ref{OptionVal2}-\ref{OptionVal4} and Figure \ref{fig:foobar2a}.
 From Tables \ref{OptionVal2}-\ref{OptionVal4}, the result using the stretched grid outperforms the ones obtained from the uniform grid and randomly structured grid sampling.
 For instance, the result obtained from the stretched grid with ($60\times60$) grid set is much closer to the benchmark result when compared with the uniform and structured grid sampling using the ($100\times100$) grid set.
 Even with a small training dataset, as displayed in Table \ref{OptionVal4}, the result from the stretched grid is still reasonably accurate compared to the benchmark value.
 We observed from our proposed DNN solution that we can achieve reasonable accuracy with a small training dataset if we concentrate more of those training points around the neighbourhood of the left boundary.
-Hence, the stretched grid sampling presents an optimal choice for our proposed DNN method. \\
+Hence, the stretched grid sampling presents an optimal choice for our proposed DNN method.

 Furthermore, from Figure \ref{fig:foobar2a}, we observe that the plot of the early exercise boundary from the DNN output keep converging around the one obtained from the highly accurate sixth-order compact finite difference scheme with free boundary improvement as we increase the dataset.
 Furthermore, with grid stretching, a little increase in the training dataset is required to achieve reasonable convergence.
 It is interesting to see that with a stretched grid set of ($30\times30$), we have a reasonable match between the early exercise boundary obtain from our DNN approximation when compared with the one obtained from the sixth-order compact finite difference scheme.
 In our future work, we hope to investigate pure random grid sampling with low discrepancy as described in the work of Wu et al.\cite{Wu}.
 We hope to further investigate other grid refinement strategies that could improve the overall solution accuracy of our DNN approximation.